-- accepts non-falsifiable simulation as evidence - permits negative "ratio" measures - treats ordinal utilities as interval measures - treats QALYs as ratio measures - treats summated ordinal scores as ratio scales - accepts dimensional incoherence
+- accepts non-falsifiable simulation as evidence

+- permits negative "ratio" measures

+- treats ordinal utilities as interval measures

+- treats QALYs as ratio measures

+- treats summated ordinal scores as ratio scales

+- accepts dimensional incoherence

 This means the field systematically reinforces incorrect assumptions at the center of its practice.
-Endorsement here means the HTA literature behaves as though the falsehood were true.
+Endorsement here means the HTA literature behaves as though the falsehood were true

-2. SUMMARY OF FINDINGS FOR TRUE AND FALSE ENDORSEMENTS: US UNIVERSITY RESEARCH HTA GROUPS
+2. SUMMARY OF FINDINGS FOR TRUE AND FALSE ENDORSEMENTS: INAHTA

-Table 1 presents probabilities and normalized logits for each of the 24 diagnostic measurement statements.
+Table 1 presents, the endorsement probabilities and normalized logits for each of the 24 diagnostic measurement statements.
 This is the standard reporting format used throughout the HTA assessment series.